tm3023/Bitcoin-UKF/README.md

 Directions that would strengthen statistical power and potentially signal quality:

-1. **Extended holding period.** A three-to-five-day hold captures the full approximately five-day fast-cycle arc, reduces the cost burden per trade by approximately three-fold, and accumulates statistical evidence without requiring additional calendar time.
+1. **Extended holding period.** A three-to-five-day hold captures the full approximately five-day fast-cycle arc, reduces the cost burden per trade by approximately three-fold and accumulates statistical evidence without requiring additional calendar time.
 2. **MLE-fitted 6-state model.** The drift noise parameter `sigma_mu = 0.001 per day` is currently set by hand.
 Estimating it via prediction-error decomposition would allow the data to determine the appropriate responsiveness of the drift state, potentially improving the slope filter's selectivity.
 3. **Intraday volatility data.** The dual-observation design currently uses `log(r^2)` as a daily volatility proxy.
 Substituting realised variance computed from higher-frequency returns would provide a substantially cleaner signal to the log-variance state, likely improving regime identification at transition points.